SIF Funding Model: Hybrid Foundation Approach

 For Individuals

-- Technical contribution: Systems need contributors
+- Technical contribution: Systems need contributors - see GitHub

-- Network effect: Share the vision
+- Network effect: Share the vision with aligned technical leaders

 - Recurring supporter programs